matteo-martinelli/Phd-Manufacturing-Distributed/README.md

 # Phd-Manufacturing-Distributed
 Shared repository for experiment reproduction.

 Needed Python packages are stored in the "requirements.txt" file.
+Requires Python3.8 for packages compatibility.

 To start the simulation, run the following files:
 - "run_me.bat" for Windows;